IanBlancas/Virtual-Table-Top/README.md

 This manual outlines features, architecture, usage instructions, and developer guidelines.

-To get started and run the program, simply download the files from this github into a single directory, open that directory in a command line window, and then type the command
+To get started and run the program, simply download the files from this github into a single directory, open that directory in a command line window, then use the command "python manage.py runserver".
+You may, of course, need to install some dependencies first, like python itself, Django, and the Pillow library we used for the custom card widgets.

-python manage.py runserver

-You may, of course, need to install some dependencies first, like python itself, Django, or the Pillow library we used for the custom card widgets.

 2. System Overview